Illinois Intentional Tort and Personal Injury Lawyers

-(4) the plaintiff’s relied upon the truth of the statement; and
+- the plaintiff relied upon the truth of the statement; and

 Not only is fraud a criminal offense, but it is also an intentional tort which may entitle the plaintiff to monetary compensation to recover for their damages caused by the fraudulent activity.
 The skilled Chicago fraud attorneys at Ankin Law Offices are well-versed in intentional tort law and can help you recover for any losses you may have suffered as a result of fraud.

 Fraud can be committed in a wide variety of settings and situations, including: